jugla/keyatome/README.md

 For release V2.0.0 : the name of sensor are `sensor.atome_xxx` (like HA atome component)

-Since release V2.1.0 : the name of sensor are `sensor.NAME_xxx` where NAME is set via configuration.yaml (by default Atome to be consistent with HA)
+Since release V2.1.0 : the name of sensor are `sensor.NAME_xxx` where NAME is set during configuration (via UI or configuration.yaml).
+By default Atome to be consistent with HA.

 ## Acknowledgments
 * Thanks to the 1rst implementation performed by BaQs for Home Assistant.